theinvisiblelab/sonder/markdown/bias.md

 &nbsp;

-Our access to knowledge is biased by algorithms trained to feed us what we ~~need~~ are predicted to consume.
-This robs us of the _choice_ to understand those who know, think, and grow differently.
-Sonder is an attempt to make this _choice_ explicit.
+Our access to knowledge carries biases inherent in algorithms _trained_ to ~~promote understanding~~ maximize consumption.
+This robs us of the _choice_ to understand those who learn, think, and grow differently. `Sonder` is an attempt to make this choice explicit.
 To at least be conscious of our knowledge bubbles, if not break them.